The homogenized equation of a heterogenous Reaction-Diffusion model involving pulsating traveling fronts: Introduction and Setting of the Problem

 Under general hypotheses including those of this paper, and in any space dimension, it was proved in \cite{bhr1} that a necessary and sufficient condition for the existence of a positive and bounded solution $p$ of (\ref{eqsta}) was the negativity of the principal eigenvalue $\rho_{1,L}$ of the linear operator

-with periodicity conditions.
+with periodicity conditions $\Phi(x)$ is $L$-periodic in $x$.
 In this case, the solution $p$ was also proved to be unique, and therefore $L$-periodic.
-Actually, it is easy to see that the map $L\mapsto \rho_{1,L}$ is nonincreasing in $L>0$, and even decreasing as soon as $a$ is not constant (see the proof of Lemma 3.1 in \cite{ehr}).
+Actually, it is easy to see that the map $L\mapsto \rho_{1,L}$ is nonincreasing in $L>0$, and even decreasing as long as $a$ is not constant (see the proof of Lemma 3.1 in \cite{ehr}).
 Furthermore, $\rho_{1,L}\to-\displaystyle{\int_0^1}\mu(x)dx$ as $L\to 0^+$.
 In this paper, the assumption (\ref{positivity of f}) yields that $\mu(x)$ is positive everywhere and hence